 A number of pain relievers are available to help relieve symptoms:

-- Either acetaminophen (Tylenol, generic) or ibuprofen (Advil, generic) are the main pain relievers recommended for children.
+- Acetaminophen (Tylenol, generic) and ibuprofen (Advil, generic) are the main pain relievers recommended for children.

 - Older children may be able to take prescription pain relievers that contain codeine if the pain is severe.

 - Eardrops containing anesthetics are also available by prescription.
 They provide short-acting pain relief and may help children endure ear discomfort until an oral pain reliever takes effect.
 Parents should check with a doctor before using them.
 Eardrops could cause damage in children who have a ruptured eardrum.

 Note: Aspirin and aspirin-containing products are not recommended for children or adolescents.
 Reye syndrome, a very serious condition, is associated with aspirin use in children who have chickenpox or flu.

 Decongestants (pills or nasal sprays or drops), antihistamines, or combination products are not recommended for AOM or OME.

 Recent research has questioned the general safety of cough and cold products for children.
 They are currently banned for use in children under age 4 years.
 The American College of Chest Physicians recommends against the use of nonprescription cough and cold medicines in children age 14 years and younger.